 As part of a larger, established program for students with disabilities at College of San Mateo, the Transition to College program provides students with psychological disabilities individualized accommodations that offset limitations presented by their disability, which might otherwise affect their ability to succeed in college.
 These accommodations vary according to the needs of each individual and are arranged for or provided by Transition to College staff or peer counselors.

-most frequently utilized by students are:
+Accommodations and services most frequently utilized by students are:

 - Disability-related counseling